-At the Mabilo Project, work going forward will be focused on finalising all necessary permits and reducing operating costs while the disputes between Mt.
+At the Mabilo Project, work going forward will be focused on finalising all necessary permits and seeking to further reduce operating costs where possible while the disputes between Mt.
 Labo and Galeo are outstanding and the position on new developments in the Philippines is clarified.
-Environmental and Community Development continues at Mabilo in line with agreed programs with the local community and in line with lease requirements.
+Environmental and community development continues at Mabilo and Bunawan in line with agreed programs with the local community and in line with lease requirements.

 The focus will be on seeking a resolution of Mt.
-Labo's issues with Galeo, including the litigation and arbitration matters, and in parallel identifying and delivering on new business opportunities to diversify the Company's exposure to the Philippines.
+Labo's issues with Galeo, including the litigation and arbitration matters, and in parallel identifying and delivering on new business opportunities to diversify the Company's exposure to the Philippines, including the opportunity in Bougainville.